roberthein/Marvel-App/README.md

 ## Loading Data and images

 To populate the super heroes collection view, the view model utilizes a `UICollectionViewDiffableDataSource` to update snapshots of the data when new characters are loaded.
-When the user starts scrolling new data is loaded automagically and images are prefetched through the `UICollectionViewDataSourcePrefetching` protocol conformance.
+When the user starts scrolling new data is loaded automagically in a pging fashion and images are prefetched through the `UICollectionViewDataSourcePrefetching` protocol conformance.
 Making the loading of data and images (almost)completely transparent to the user.

 <p float="center" align="center">
  	<img src="design/features/loading.gif" width=50%>